5 Ways to Build a Video Culture at Your Company

 1) Create video email signatures for every customer-facing employee

 What’s a video email signature?
 Well, instead of the boring line of text with your name, title, and a company logo, a video email signature brings your personality to life.
 What you’ll need to do is shoot some short videos of each employee, showcasing their personalities.
-Check out mine below:

 Ensure these videos are concise, entertaining, and most importantly, that they show off the employee’s genuine personality.
 Once you’ve shot the video all you need to do is paste the linked thumbnail image into the your email signature like so: